 This phase is a homeownership opportunity.
 The income approach to value is not applicable.
-We may seek abatement for this phase to increase affordability to local buyers
+We would not seek abatement for this phase.

 PROPOSED DEVELOPMENT SCHEDULE

 10. Schedule

 As previously described, the timing of the phases is subject to change in accordance with market conditions and the availability of public resources.
 The following represents a reasonable expectation of the development timeline: